port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 ## UI behavior

-Configuring user permissions is reflected in Port's UI.
+User permissions will be reflected in the interface presented to users.
 The UI also includes indication messages when trying to perform changes.
 For example:

 The `register` and `unregister` buttons will be disabled in the UI, in accordance with the blueprint permissions (unauthorized users/groups will not be able to register or unregister entities).